Marquette, Michigan: Postal and philatelic history

-Geography and climate

 Geography

 According to the United States Census Bureau, the city has a total area of 19.45 sqmi, of which 11.39 sqmi is land and 8.06 sqmi is water.
 The city includes several small islands (principally Middle Island, Gull Island, Lover's Island, Presque Isle Pt.
 Rocks, White Rocks, Ripley Rock, and Picnic Rocks) in Lake Superior.
 The Marquette Underwater Preserve lies immediately offshore.

 Marquette Mountain, used for skiing in the winter and lift-serviced downhill mountain biking in the summer, is located in the city, as is most of the land of Marquette Branch Prison of the Michigan Department of Corrections.
-The town of Trowbridge Park (under Marquette Township), is located to the west, Sands Township to the south, and Marquette Township to the northwest of the city.
+Trowbridge Park (under Marquette Township), is located to the west, Sands Township to the south, and Marquette Township to the northwest.

 Climate

 The climate is a hemiboreal humid continental (Köppen: Dfb) with four distinct seasons that are strongly moderated by Lake Superior and is located in Plant Hardiness zone 5b.
-Narrative below is based on chart below, reflecting 1991-2020 climate normals.
 Winters are long and cold with a January average of 18.5 °F. Winter temperatures are slightly warmer than inland locations at a similar latitude due to the release of the heat stored by the lake, which moderates the climate.
-On average, there are 11.6 days annually where the minimum temperature reaches 0 °F and 73 days with a maximum at or below freezing, including a majority of days during meteorological winter (December thru February).
+On average, there are 11.6 days annually where the minimum temperature reaches 0 °F and 73 days with a maximum at or below freezing, including a majority of days during meteorological winter (December through February).

-Being located in the snowbelt region, Marquette receives a significant amount of snowfall during the winter months, mostly from lake-effect snow.
-Because Lake Superior rarely freezes over completely, this enables lake effect snow to persist throughout winter, making Marquette the third snowiest location in the contiguous United States as reported by the National Oceanic and Atmospheric Administration with an average annual snowfall of 149.1 in.
+Being located in the snowbelt region, Marquette receives a significant amount of snowfall, mostly from lake-effect snow.
+Because Lake Superior rarely freezes over completely, this enables lake effect snow to persist throughout winter, making Marquette the third snowiest location in the contiguous United States and the snowiest city in the U.S., with an average annual snowfall of 149.1 in.
 The snow depth in winter usually exceeds 10 in.
-Marquette is the city with the deepest snow depths with a population of more than 20,000 in the United States (and one of the largest in North America outside the western Cordillera or eastern Canada), as temperatures remain low throughout the winter and cold, dry air is intercepted by the Great Lakes.